young-steveo/bottlejs/README.md

 **name**     | *String*   | The name of the service.
 Must be unique to each Bottle instance.
 **Provider** | *Function* | A constructor function that will be instantiated as a singleton.
 Should expose a function called `$get` that will be used as a factory to instantiate the service.

+#### resetProviders()

+Used to reset all containers for the next reference to reinstantiate the provider.

 #### register(Obj)
 #### container.$register(Obj)